Honda just added a new generator to its line-up: the Honda EU22i. Here’s how it compares to the legacy model Honda EU20i.

 So, what’s new?
 Here, we compare it to the ever-popular Honda EU20i to see how they match up:

 Physically, both the Honda EU22i and EU20i appear to be the same size.
-But look closer and there are significant differences.
+But look closer and there are some noteworthy differences.
 The Honda EU22i actually has a larger 4-Stroke GXR120 engine for a maximum output of 2200 watts.
 That’s 10% more power than the EU20i – enough for an extra bar fridge.

 By comparison, the Honda EU20i uses Honda’s 4-stroke GX100 engine for a maximum power output of 2,000 watts and rated output of 1,600 watts.